- State Department Travel Warnings

 If you are in an emergency situation while traveling, you should contact International SOS.
 They will respond immediately and notify the University’s on-call staff in the United States.
 Please be aware that some of the International SOS services outlined below have additional charges.

-Georgetown’s Global Assistance Program provides travel assistance along with medical and security evacuation services and travel medical insurance information.
+Georgetown’s Travel Authorization and Resources Page provides information regarding travel assistance along with medical and security evacuation services and travel medical insurance information.
 Georgetown travelers can register their travel online and access travel reports through Georgetown’s International SOS Portal.

 International SOS will assist you in obtaining the best medical care available locally or, if necessary, make arrangements for you to return home to receive appropriate medical attention.
 In most instances, medical expenses incurred abroad will have to be paid out-of-pocket and reimbursement sought later from the insurance carrier.
 If you are unable to arrange for payment of medical expenses at the time of service, International SOS may contact Georgetown to guarantee payment of costs associated with your care.
 Any expenses paid by the University on your behalf must be reimbursed and will be billed to you at a later date.